-- 1) Language: Selects the desired language. - 2) Unit of measure: Sets the unit of measure to English or Metric. - 3) Beep Set: Turns on/off beep. - 4) LCD Test: Checks if the LCD display is working properly. - 5) Key Test: Checks if the keyboard is working properly. - 6) About: Provides information of the scan tool. - Settings of the unit will remain until change to the existing settings is made.
+- 1) Language: Selects the desired language. - 2) Unit of Measure: Sets the unit of measure to English or Metric. - 3) Beep Set: Turns on/off beep. - 4) Key Test: Checks if the keyboard is working properly. - 5) LCD Test: Checks if the LCD display is working properly. - 6) About: Provides information of the scan tool. - Settings of the unit will remain until change to the existing settings is made.